runKleisli/verified-integer-gaussian-elimination/README.md

 Mostly complete:
 Expressed in terms of an unimplemented "GCD of vector" algorithm to be implemented in terms of a verified GCD.
-Some cases are still missing.
 Some theorems it depends on are unproved, things like basic facts about finite sets and Issue #24.
-Mostly total, where implemented, but for a mutual recursion in proofs regarding the properties of linear combination.
+Idris confirms totality, up to those theorems it depends on, except for there's a mutual recursion in proofs regarding the properties of linear combination.

 Index:
 * Template & usage for do notation pattern matching technique
 * elimFirstCol
 * gaussElimlzIfGCD3
+* gaussElimlzIfGCD2
+* gaussElimlzIfGCD
 * Appendix Elim.General.Meta

 Replaces (ZZGaussianElimination), under conjunction with satellite modules.